-MWELA's Amicus Committee shall be comprised of two Co-Chairs and any number of MWELA members who volunteer to participate in the Committee's activities, whether by reviewing amicus proposals, drafting or reviewing briefs, or otherwise supporting the Committee.
+MWELA's Amicus Committee shall be comprised of one or two Chairs and any number of MWELA members who volunteer to participate in the Committee's activities, whether by reviewing amicus proposals, drafting or reviewing briefs, or otherwise supporting the Committee.

-The Amicus Committee Co-Chairs will assist the Committee in fielding amicus brief requests, identifying new cases appropriate for MWELA's involvement as amicus curiae, and otherwise assisting with MWELA's amicus work as necessary and appropriate.
-The Co-Chairs shall be responsible for helping determine whether and the extent to which a proposed amicus project, brief, or argument within a brief would be inconsistent with MWELA's mission and/or would pose an unwarranted risk of producing negative precedent.
+The Amicus Committee Chair(s) will assist the Committee in fielding amicus brief requests, identifying new cases appropriate for MWELA's involvement as amicus curiae, coordinating communications with counsel for the parties, assisting with motions for leave, and otherwise assisting with MWELA's amicus work as necessary and appropriate.
+The Chair(s) shall be responsible for helping determine whether and the extent to which a proposed amicus project, brief, or argument within a brief would be inconsistent with MWELA's mission and/or would pose an unwarranted risk of producing negative precedent.

-The Co-Chairs and the Committee Members will help identify new cases appropriate for MWELA's involvement as amicus curiae, keep apprised of key legal developments in employment law within their circuits, respond in a timely manner to requests for action or comment from the Committee, participate in discussions and deliberations regarding proposed amicus briefs, and otherwise assist with MWELA's amicus work as necessary and appropriate.
-Members who are consistently unable to fulfill these responsibilities will be replaced.
+The Chair(s) and the Committee Members will also help identify new cases appropriate for MWELA's involvement as amicus curiae, keep apprised of key legal developments in employment law within their circuits, respond in a timely manner to requests for action or comment from the Committee, participate in discussions and deliberations regarding proposed amicus briefs, and otherwise assist with MWELA's amicus work as necessary and appropriate.
+Members who are consistently unable to fulfill these responsibilities will be asked to increase their commitment or to find other ways to participate in MWELA's efforts.